 Does sonography interest you?
 Perhaps it’s time for you to become an ultrasound technician!
 These are the steps for how to become a registered diagnostic medical sonographer.

-From there, it’s time to enroll in an accredited sonography program from a school accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-During your program, you’ll gain hands-on experience by working in a hospital or healthcare clinic.
+From there, it’s time to enroll in an accredited ultrasound technician or sonography program from a school accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+During diagnostic medical sonography training, you’ll gain hands-on experience by working in a hospital or healthcare clinic.
 Here, you’ll be able to work alongside professional ultrasound techs and put the skills you learned in the classroom to the test in the real world.

 After graduating from an accredited sonography program, you may consider earning certification through the American Registry for Diagnostic Medical Sonographers (ARDMS).
 While it’s not required for every state, most employers require certification to practice healthcare.
 Plus, getting certified can help you secure sonography jobs in a competitive market.